awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 ### Interfaces are misdesigned

-#### Interfaces are implemented implicitly/no way to define how a foreign type implements an interface
+#### Interfaces are implemented implicitly

 Interfaces in Go are implemented implicitly, which means if someone happens to come along and creates an interface with a method which your type already has your type immediately implements that interface - wether you like it or not.
-While this happens rather rarely in practice (in my experience), a consequence of this is much more severe -

-I do not understand the motivation behind this design decision - usually Go prefers explicitness over implicitness, why the exception here?
+While this happens rather rarely in practice (in my experience), the implicit nature of this feels out of place - usually Go prefers explicitness over implicitness, why the exception here?
 When writing a methods which is implementing an interface one has a specific interface in mind anyway - then why lose this information?

-The biggest reason why go had to abandon the very concept of defining methods on foreign types is because interfaces are implemented implicitly.
-It saves a bit of typing in the short term but has utterly devastating consequences in the long term: one has to created new named type
+In fact, readability suffers - one has no way to know which interfaces a type implements.
+It also prevents us to state how non local types implement an interface...

+#### No way to define how a foreign type implements an interface

+Who knows better how a certain type satisfies an interface than the person who defined the interface?
+Requiring a package to be modified so a type can implement as interface severely hinders extensibility.

 Interestingly, Go already has syntax which would be well suited to this (not like syntax is an important matter when it comes to issues like this), as it is noted in <a href="https://groups.google.com/forum/#!topic/golang-nuts/Hbxekd9g09c">this thread</a> by Rasmus Schultz.